 Once you are satisfied that the clog has been removed, reconnect the water supply to the toilet.
 Now flush the toilet once to see if it drains properly.
 It most probably would, and if not you might be facing a slightly more serious problem.
 Though there is no need to panic as there are other ways to deal with it as well.

 Always remember, a plunger is a sound investment in your household, so do not be a cheapskate while buying it.
 You need to buy a good quality plunger that will make sure the job is done.
-There are two kinds of plungers in the market- ones that are completely in the shape of a ball or the once which have a flange like ending that makes a seal.
-Either of them work perfectly fine for any kind of toilets.
+There are two kinds of plungers in the market- ones that are completely in the shape of a ball or the once which have a flange-like ending that makes a seal.
+Either of them work perfectly fine for any kind of toilet.

 Additionally, if your plunger is a bit old and is showing signs of wear and tear- and hence not making a tight enough seal; you can tie an old cloth around the ending to block any leaks that would be hampering with the suction.
 Also, before using a plunger, try running it under some hot water.
 This will soften up the plunger and it will form a better seal when you try it.
 And that is it for your plunger pro tips.